-Residues, solids, liquids, tablets, powders, crystalline substances, pipes, cigarettes, consumables, transdermal patches and plant material can all be submitted for analysis at the DCI crime lab.
+Powders, liquids, tablets, crystalline substances, pipes, cigarettes, consumables, transdermal patches, paper items, and plant material can all be submitted for analysis.

-Quantitation of methamphetamine may be performed for federal prosecution of cases over 1 gram and for clandestine laboratory cases as required.
-Purity analysis is also done occasionally on phencyclidine (PCP) cases for federal prosecution or PCP cases other than possession in which the net weight is more than 10 grams.
+Methamphetamine may be analyzed for purity if the case is for federal prosecution and samples weigh over 1 gram or for clandestine laboratory cases.
+Purity analysis can also be done on phencyclidine (PCP) samples for federal prosecution or PCP cases, other than possession, in which the net weight is more than 10 grams.

 - Are samples consumed in the process of testing?

-Generally, only up to half of the sample would be taken for testing.
-If the sample is a residue, or a very small amount, then the whole sample may be used and the sampled material would be returned to the evidence package after analysis.
+Generally, only a small portion of the sample would be taken for testing leaving at least half if possible.
+If the original sample is a residue, or a very small amount, then the whole sample may be used and the sampled material would be returned to the evidence package after analysis.

 - What is the Hypergeometric Sampling Plan and when is it used?